asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 There are a number of problems that occur when teams are organized around projects.

 ###Temporary
 The organization around a project is temporary.
-A team comes together to work on a project, if they are lucky they meet their predefined deadline, the software is shipped, and the team dissolves as the developers get assimilated into new project teams.
+A team comes together to work on a project, if they are lucky they meet their deadline, the software is shipped and the team dissolves as the developers get assimilated into new project teams.
 When bugs or feature requests arise the team no longer exists to address them.
 While the project is temporary the code that gets created is permanent.
 This dissonance, in my opinion, is the root of all of the other issues that are created out of project team organization.

 ###Lack of Code Ownership